cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Scilexer.dll again greys out non-alphabet characters correctly.
   See e.g. menu View --> Alphabet or the Hill analyzer.
 - Fixed small issue with wrong index shown initially in the homophones dialog.
+- Making the dialog "Attack on Stereotyped Messages" more robust, and fixed some smaller mistakes in layout.

 - Thanks to the many attentive users, who pointed us to bugs and inconsistencies.